The Invention of Hugo Cabret: Plot

-Before story events
+The Hidden Clock Keeper

 In 1930s Paris, young Hugo Cabret and his father repair an automaton at the museum where his father works.
 When Hugo's father dies in a fire, his uncle brings him to live and work at the train station maintaining the clocks.
 His uncle disappears, and Hugo keeps the clocks running by himself, living inside the station walls and stealing food from the shops.
 One day, he rescues the automaton from the burnt museum in hopes of restoring it.

 Later, he discovers a keyhole in the shape of a heart, and works on finding the key.

-Part 1
+Part I

 A few months later, Hugo is caught stealing from a toy booth and is forced to return his stolen tools and mechanisms, as well as his notebook containing his father's drawings of the automaton.
 Hugo follows the shopkeeper to his house but fails to retrieve his notebook.
 A girl in the house named Isabelle promises him she will make sure the notebook is not destroyed.

 The next day, Hugo returns to the toy booth, where the shopkeeper tells him the notebook has been burnt; he encounters Isabelle, who assures him it is safe.
 Isabelle brings him to a bookshop to meet her friend Etienne, who sneaks them into the cinema; Papa Georges, the shopkeeper, has forbidden Isabelle from watching films.

 Papa Georges forces Hugo to work at the toy booth, with the possibility of returning the Diary; the job further delays Hugo's clock duties.
 Hugo and Isabelle visit the theater but learn Etienne has been fired for sneaking children in, so Isabelle unlocks the door with a bobby pin.
 They are kicked out, and Hugo is almost caught by the station inspector.
 Isabelle asks Hugo about his life, but he runs away, fearing that sharing the truth will send him to an orphanage or prison.
 Isabelle chases him but trips, revealing a heart-shaped key around her neck, which Hugo realizes is the key to the automaton.

 The next morning, Hugo learns that Isabelle has read his diary.
 He pickpockets the key with a technique learned from a book on magic and returns to his hidden room, where he is confronted by Isabelle.
 They use the key to activate the auto-machine, which produces a drawing of a rocket which has landed in one of the eyes of the "man in the Moon."